jacobcassidy/anki-global-features/readme.md

 ### I found a bug, how can I report it?

-If you came across a bug or issue, please [open an issue](https://github.com/jacobcassidy/anki-advance-typed-cards/issues).
-Please provide as much detail as you can in the issue so I can replicate the problem and fix it.
+If you came across a bug, please [open an issue](https://github.com/jacobcassidy/anki-advance-typed-cards/issues) and provide as much detail as you can so I can replicate the problem and fix it.
 Screenshots and/or screencasts of the problem are extra helpful.